PnS2019/pns2019.github.com/session_01.md

 __Remarks__: The complete API reference is available at [Keras documentation for backend](https://keras.io/backend/).

 In this session, we learned basic ideas in symbolic computation.
-Some of you may heard that another popular library [PyTorch](https://pytorch.org/) is even easier to use than TensorFlow.
+Some of you may have heard that another popular library [PyTorch](https://pytorch.org/) is even easier to use than TensorFlow.
 PyTorch uses a framework called _dynamic computation graph_ which can generate the graph on the fly.
 This means that it is closer to our old programming paradigm.
 However, to think the computing differently, in this module we keep using the _static_ computation graph.

 ### Exercises